 Don't go running to your ex, begging for another chance.
 It's over.
 Acting desperate will cause others (possibly including your ex) to pity you, and you don't want to come across pitiful, do you?
 Face the fact that it's time to move on.
 Whatever caused the breakup is still there, and all the extra chances in the world won't make things any different.
 While reconciliations work in the movies, this is real life we're talking about.
 Unless your life is "The Truman Show," you don't have scriptwriters tending to the details.

 If you follow each other on social media, stop.
 Continuing to be connected through Facebook, Twitter, and other social venues will only prolong the pain.
+Although you can be sure that the other person has moved on, there's no point in having it rubbed in your face.
 Give the breakup at least a year before you decide whether or not to reconnect, and only do so if you have become friends.

 No Permanent Physical Changes